Vague Enough to Satisfy: A Novel

-See also, the Vague Enough to Satisfy Original Soundtrack, out Oct 1st via Upset the Rhythm.
+See also, the Vague Enough to Satisfy Original Soundtrack via Upset the Rhythm.
+[11/2 Update: we're flush out of LP + book bundles!]

 Philip Frobos lives in Atlanta, GA, and plays bass and sings in the band Omni.
 Lately, he enjoys playing tennis, tending to his lemon tree, and making martinis with a twist.
 He always enjoys spending time with his wife and two cats.